-Other things to consider when starting a Balloons business is that you have the correct public liability insurance and that you have informed the tax man of your intention to trade.
+Other things to consider when starting a Balloons business is that you have the correct public liability insurance and that you have informed the taxman of your intention to trade.
 Depending on where you are in the world you will have different regulations to follow and you should check locally what you need.
+If you are based in the USA or UK this is covered step by step in the Starting A Balloon Business: Ultimate Guide.
 You may also need to inform your vehicle insurers if you intend to use your vehicle for work purposes.
 If you intend to hire employees you will also need to register and get the correct procedures and insurance in place.
-All government websites will be able to point you in the right direction.

 Taking Payments and bookkeeping.

-Okay let’s face it… for a lot of us creative entrepreneurs the thought of numbers, spreadsheets and general bookkeeping is enough to send us screaming to the hills.
+Okay, let’s face it… for a lot of us creative entrepreneurs the thought of numbers, spreadsheets and general bookkeeping are enough to send us screaming to the hills.
 Hands up I am the worst for this… or at least I was when I first started out.
-To be honest in my first year I had no idea what money was coming in, what was going out or how much profit I was making… I was on a creative journey and as long as the money was flowing I was happy!
-Only it wasn’t flowing as well as I thought and at year end when I had to then sit and do my accounts because the tax man was hot on my heels I was devastated to realise all that hard work really hadn’t accumulated to as much profit as I had thought and that was because I did not keep control of the numbers.
-If there is one key piece of advice I can give you when it comes to running a business its learn to love your numbers..
-Whether its pricing or accounts you have to know what is happening in your business in terms of the cash!
-Reality check…. thats what being able to operate a successful business is all about.
+To be honest, in my first year I had no idea what money was coming in, what was going out or how much profit I was making… I was on a creative journey and as long as the money was flowing I was happy!
+Only it wasn’t flowing as well as I thought and at year-end when I had to then sit and do my accounts because the taxman was hot on my heels I was devastated to realise all that hard work really hadn’t accumulated to as much profit as I had thought and that was because I did not keep control of the numbers.
+If there is one key piece of advice I can give you when it comes to running a business its learn to love your numbers… Whether its pricing or accounts you have to know what is happening in your business in terms of the cash!
+Reality check…. that’s what being able to operate a successful business is all about.
 You need to be checking in with your numbers regularly….
 You need to know exactly where things are working and be able to make changes quickly when things aren’t and the only way you can do that properly is to become friends with the numbers in your business!

 Marketing your balloon business

 There are so many reasons why people need balloons.
-Check out our free resource library below it contains an eBook full of ideas as to the types of balloons you could make and supply in your business.
+Check out our free resource library at the end of this blog post, it contains a FREE eBook full of ideas as to the types of balloons you could make and supply in your business.